menandmice/micetro_docs/guides/user-manual/ipam.rst

 """"""""""""""""""""""""
 At any time if you wish to disable host discovery, do the following:

-1. Select the object(s) for which you want to disable discovery.
+1. Select the network(s) for which you want to disable discovery.

 2. On the row :guilabel:`...` menu, select :guilabel:`Set discovery schedule`.